ehrenbrav/nestcamDIY/README.md

   - the **red** wire to the `+` terminal
   - the **black** wire to the `-` terminal

-### 2.5 Connect Everything to the Pi
+### 2.4 Connect Everything to the Pi

-Get a good Raspberry Pi Zero 2 W pinout image for reference.
+Use this Raspberry Pi Zero 2 W pinout image for reference.
 Be very careful here, since it is easy to connect things to the wrong pins.
+Note that the pin number is actually different than the GPIO number.
+The pin numbers run from 1 to 20, right to left and top to bottom.
+The GPIO numbers are defined in the software, so you Pin 3 for example is GPIO 2.

 <p align="center">
   <img src="images/raspberry-pi-pinout.jpg" alt="Raspberry Pi Zero pinout diagram" width="900">